amitkumar70512/BDA_LAB/Week3/readme.md

 2. To display only the student name, grade as well as the identifier from the document of the Student collection where the _id column is 1.
 3. To find those documents where the grade is not set to VIII.
 4. To find those documents from the Students collection where the hobbies is set to ’cricket’ and the student name is set to ‘varun’.
- 5.To find documents from the Students collection where the student name  ends in ‘j’
+5. To find documents from the Students collection where the student name  ends in ‘j’

 ---------------------
-## 4) Create a database for Faculty and Create a Faculty Collection (Faculty_id, Name, Designation ,Department, Age, Salary, Specialization(Set)).
+## 4) Create a database for Faculty

-ii) Insert required documents to the collection. iii) First Filter on “Dept_Name:MECH” and then group it on “Designation” and compute the Average Salary for that Designation and filter those
+i)Create a Faculty Collection (Faculty_id, Name, Designation ,Department, Age, Salary, Specialization(Set)). ii) Insert required documents to the collection. iii) First Filter on “Dept_Name:MECH” and then group it on “Designation” and compute the Average Salary for that Designation and filter those